 But that’s not to say every company defines the role in the same way.
 Take perhaps the most notable example: ETL.

 ETL stands for extract, transform and load.
 It refers to the process of pulling messy data from some source; cleaning, massaging and aggregating the formerly raw data; and inputting the newly transformed, much-more-presentable data into some new target destination, usually a data warehouse.
 (Note: Since the advent of tools like Stitch, the T and the L can sometimes be inverted as a streamlining measure.)

 ETL is more automated than it once was, but it still requires oversight.
 That’s traditionally been the domain of data engineers.
-In that sense, Ahmed, of Metis, is a traditionalist.
+In that sense, Ahmed is a traditionalist.
 He said having the ETL process owned by the data engineering team generally leads to a better outcome, especially if the pipeline isn’t a one-off.

 But that’s not how it always plays out.
 Data scientists at Shopify, for example, are themselves responsible for ETL.
 “The data scientists are the ones that are most familiar with the work they’ll be doing, and in terms of the data sets they’ll be working with,” said Miqdad Jaffer, senior lead of data product management at Shopify.

 The similarly data-forward Stitch Fix, which employs several dozen data scientists, was beating a similar drum as far back as 2016.
-“Engineers should not write ETL,” Jeff Magnusson, vice president of the clothing service’s data platform, stated in no uncertain terms.
+“Engineers should not write ETL,” Jeff Magnusson, vice president of Stitch Fix, stated in no uncertain terms.

 His argument is worth quoting at length: